CtrlK

 Actionability

-The skill provides concrete, executable commands throughout: specific `gh issue list` commands with exact flags, `tofu destroy` with proper `-target` syntax, `gh issue close` commands, and clear table formats for resource presentation.
-The destroy commands table covers all supported IaC tools with exact CLI syntax.
-The TTL registry format is specified with a concrete markdown table example.
+The skill provides concrete, executable commands throughout: specific `gh issue list` commands with exact flags, `tofu destroy -target=` patterns with var-file paths, `gh issue close` commands, and clear table formats for the TTL registry.
+Commands are copy-paste ready and tool-specific variations are enumerated.

 3 / 3